DougMac/e2m3u2bouquet-plugin/README.md

 * Provider managed update system
 * Fixed time schedule type
 * Option for custom stream type for TV and VOD

+#### v0.7.3
+* Fix issue where main screen showing no text on some skins
+* Add option to reset bouquets